zxing-js/library/CONTRIBUTING.md

 ## Testing WebRTC

 We use Cypress for E2E tests, in which you can provide fixture video files for webcamera testing.
 For creating a file Chrome can read and use, you can use `ffmpeg` and create either a `.y4m` file or a compressed `.mjpeg` file.
+For more info take a look [here](https://testrtc.com/y4m-video-chrome/).

 In your terminal just do: